reimagined/resolve/docs/cloud-overivew.md

 ## Limits

-The reSolve Cloud Platform allows you to assign no more then 3 SSL certificates to your account.
-Contact us if you need to go over this limitation.
+The reSolve Cloud Platform allows you to assign no more than 3 SSL certificates to your account.
+[Contact us](https://github.com/reimagined/resolve#loudspeaker-get-in-touch) if you need to go over this limitation.